KunjShah95/AETHER-AI/frontend/src/docs/models.md

 # AI Models

-NEXUS AI supports a wide range of AI models, allowing you to choose the best tool for the job.
+AETHER AI supports a wide range of AI models, allowing you to choose the best tool for the job.

 ## Supported Models